Phenotypic Equilibrium as Probabilistic Convergence in Multi-phenotype Cell Population Dynamics: Asymptotic behavior in general cases

 \section{Asymptotic behavior in general cases}

-In general cases, (\ref{6}) is not satisfied since different phenotypes may differ in cell cycling time \cite{PCS,FK08}, then the $n$-state Markov chain simplification is invalid.
+In general cases, (\ref{4}) is not satisfied since different phenotypes may differ in cell cycling time \cite{PCS,FK08}, then the Markovian model is invalid.
 Thus we need other methods to study the asymptotic behavior of the population dynamics.
 In this section, we will prove that under some mild conditions, the proportions of different phenotypes will tend to some constants regardless of initial population states.